wdi-sg/activerecord-intro/readme.md

 > Note that find_by only returns the first object that meets the requirements of the arguments

-If you want all songs that meet a certain query then we use `.where`:
+If you want all artists that meet a certain query then we use `.where`:

 ```ruby
 Artist.where(nationality: "American")